 Participate in a Study

 Seattle Cancer Care Alliance (SCCA) was formed, in part, to bring promising new treatments to patients faster.
-For lung cancer patients, this means more treatment options at SCCA than they might find elsewhere, including the chance to participate in one of many ongoing clinical studies conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+For lung cancer patients, this means more treatment options through SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical studies conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.